johndbaierl/project-portfolio/README.md

 * *BIOSTAT 257 Homeworks - Computational Linear Algebra*: Selected assignments involving optimizing the speed and memory allocation of common statistical computations such as PageRank and linear mixed effects likelihood.
 All analysis performed in Julia.

-* *M231A Homeworks - Machine Learning and Pattern Recognition*: Selected assignmnets deriving and/or implementing common machine learning algorithms.
+* *M231A Homeworks - Machine Learning and Pattern Recognition*: Selected assignmnets deriving and/or implementing common machine learning algorithms (Random Forest, XGBoost, Gaussian process regression, SVM, deep neural networks).
 All analysis performed in Python.

 Enjoy!